Booth Plan Submission

 The following is your step-by-step guide to completing a risk assessment:

-Step 1: Look for the hazards Look for hazards that you would reasonably expect to result in significant harm under the conditions in your stand space.
+Look for hazards that you would reasonably expect to result in significant harm under the conditions in your booth space.
 Hazards are anything that can cause harm.

 Ask yourself: